Teinc3/gold-digger/README.md

 5. Enjoy your gold!

 6. To stop the script, press `Ctrl+C` to interrupt the process.
+You may have to do it twice for it to stop successfully.

 ## Testimonials